-I would describe myself as a go getter.
+I would describe myself as a go-getter.
 I enjoy challenging myself to try new things that will continuously make me better in all aspects as an individual.
 The MSc Management of Information Systems & Digital Innovation appealed to me because I was looking for a course that could equip me with technological skills with no prior IT knowledge.
-My choice of this particular course was greatly influenced by the course content that is relevant to the current trends in this digital age.
+My choice of this particular course was greatly influenced by the course content that is relevant to current trends in the digital age.

-My favourite elective module was cyber security, through which we were provided with fascinating insight into cyber security space.
-This module hugely influenced my interest in wanting to conduct my dissertation research on Artificial Intelligence and Cyber Security.
+My favourite elective module was cyber security and this module hugely influenced my interest in wanting to conduct my dissertation research on Artificial Intelligence and Cyber Security.
 Another fun part of this module was having a cyber-incident response seminar and training cyber security specialists from WMG.

 The best thing about the course was the balance between technical and non-technical learning.
 Many information systems courses provide applicants with strong technical knowledge with the absence of relevant business acumen, as such applicants can find themselves filled with technical knowledge without fully understanding how each puzzle piece fits into the overall picture.

 Additionally, my classmates come from a variety of backgrounds and experiences which provide different perspectives and insights in team collaboration.
 Furthermore, each module is delivered with the support of visiting staff from external organisations.
 An example of this is my DBWT (Digital Business and Workplace Technology) module where the final assignment was conducted in conjunction with IBM employees.
 This provided the cohort with the opportunity to work and learn with employees in the industry.